 For ARE, having a more equal society means young people will be able to believe that their race, ethnicity or faith will not limit what they can achieve in life.
-Yet the educational attainment of young people of colour is a measure of much that has yet to change in the English education system.
+Yet the educational attainment of Black, Asian, Mixed heritage and minority ethnic people is a measure of much that has yet to change in the English education system.

 In 1991 when ARE began, 37% of all pupils attained 5 or more GCSEs at C grade or higher.
 Only 12% of Bangladeshi pupils, 22% of Black pupils and 25% of Pakistani pupils achieved the same standard.

-Comparisons may look slightly different, however in 2020/2021, across the main Black ethnic groups, 48.9% of pupils attained a standard pass in English and maths GCSE (grades 9 to 5, broadly equivalent to the old A* to C grading).
-This is the lowest rate for any major ethnic group, barring Gypsy, Roma and Traveller ethnicities.
+Comparisons may look slightly different now, however in 2021/2022, across the main Black ethnic groups, 48.6% of pupils attained a standard pass in English and maths GCSE (grades 9 to 5, broadly equivalent to the old A* to C grading).
+This is the lowest rate for any major ethnic group, barring Irish Traveller and or Roma ethnicities.

-The data continues to tell us that across the education system pupils of Black, Asian and Mixed Heritage face barriers to reaching their full potential.
+The data continues to tell us that across the education system pupils of Black, Asian and Mixed Heritage (along with young people from Roma and Irish Traveller backgrounds) face barriers to reaching their full potential.
 We also know, that despite the impact of Brexit in creating significant recruitment gaps in sectors such as construction, young Black men, in particular, still face major challenges in securing meaningful work.

 Alongside initiatives focusing on education, mentoring or role models are also part of the tools, so that a young woman will know that wearing a headscarf will not impede her path to becoming a marine biologist or a Black teenager will be able to fulfil his ambition of working in motor sport.